Evaluating LLM Reasoning Beyond Correctness and CoT: SIEV Framework

-\soheilhead{An illustrative example} Figure~\ref{fig:siev:example:o3-r1} presents two sample traces for O3 and R1 models on a simple nutrition-based arithmetic question (from GSM).
-Both models begin with pretty much similar theses, correctly applying proportional reasoning to arrive at the correct answer.
-So, a conventional evaluation, ending at this step, concludes that both O3 and R1 gain a similar reasoning score with respect to this question.
-However, SIEV continues with the next step.
-Model O3 generates a rich antithesis that challenges the assumptions behind the original calculation.
-O3’s synthesis stage evaluates these alternatives but ultimately reasons that the original answer is correct.
-In contrast, R1 produces a more modest antithesis and even with this modest version, after a lengthy verbose chain of tokens, R1's synthesis fails to reconcile the tension between thesis and antithesis, defaulting to a shallow restatement of the antithesis without deeper reasoning and justification.
-This simple trace illustrates how SIEV distinguishes models not just by correctness but by the robustness of their reasoning.
-By enforcing explicit reasoning steps and structured interaction, SIEV reveals the depth of a model’s reasoning and its ability to navigate ambiguity, rather than relying on likely surface-level pattern matching (even if that includes a long chain of tokens as reasoning output).
-Appendix~\ref{app:siev:examples} presents another illustrative example using GPT-5 model.
+Figure~\ref{fig:siev:example:o3-r1} shows example traces on a simple nutrition-based arithmetic question from GSM~\cite{cobbe2021training}.
+Both models initially produce similar theses, CoTs, and correct final answers.
+So, a conventional evaluation would treat them equally and concludes that both models gain a similar reasoning quality with respect to this question.
+However, SIEV continues.
+Model O3 generates a rich antithesis that challenges assumptions behind the original calculation and then synthesizes both views, reaffirming the original answer with justification.
+In contrast, R1 produces a more modest antithesis and even with this modest version, after a lengthy verbose sequence of tokens, it fails to reconcile the tension, defaulting to a shallow restatement of the antithesis without deeper reasoning and justification.